Trial expected to begin for ex-Trump adviser Steve Bannon

 Bannon, 68, had been one of the most prominent of the Trump-allied holdouts in refusing to testify before the committee.
 He has argued that his testimony is protected by Trump’s claim of executive privilege.

 Trump has repeatedly asserted executive privilege — even as a former president — to try to block witness testimony and the release of White House documents.
-The Supreme Court in January ruled against Trump’s efforts to stop the National Archives from cooperating with the committee after a lower court judge noted, in part, “Presidents are not kings.”
+The Supreme Court in January ruled against Trump’s efforts to stop the National Archives from cooperating with the committee after a lower court judge — Ketanji Brown Jackson, now on the Supreme Court — noted, in part, “Presidents are not kings.”

 The committee has also noted that Trump fired Bannon from the White House in 2017 and Bannon was thus a private citizen when he was consulting with the then-president in the run-up to the riot.